sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 In C++, we use thread based scheduling.
 Threads are scheduled by the operating system.
 Usually, we will implement a thread pool for computation, and another thread pool for IO.
 The parameter optimization will be processed by the computation thread pool in parallel.
 In further, to reduce the overhead of context switching, we could bind a thread to a certain CPU core by setting CPU affinity to the thread.
 It will increase the cache hit rate of a CPU core.

 In Go, there is no concept of thread, we use goroutine instead.
 Goroutines are scheduled by Go runtime.
 Goroutine is not preemptive.
-There are four classes of events that occur in Go programs that allow the scheduler to make scheduling decisions.
+There are four classes of events that occur in Go programs and allow the scheduler to make scheduling decisions.
 This does not mean it will always happen in one of these events.
 It means the scheduler gets the opportunity.

 - The use of the keyword `go`
 - Garbage collection